MONTANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Montana Marriage Records Public Information?

 Yes.
 Montana marriage records become public information after 30 years.
 Interested persons may obtain informational copies of these records.
 However, selected, sensitive information is often excluded from public marriage records.
 Also, access to certified marriage records is restricted to the persons named on the record and immediate family members.
+Record seekers who want to know how to find marriage records in Montana should contact the Montana Office of Vital Records.

 How Do I Obtain Marriage Records in Montana?

-Certified marriage records are available at the clerk's office in the county where the marriage license was issued.
 The Montana DPHHS has maintained an index of marriage records containing marriage-related information since July 1943.
 This index of marriage records is available to interested members of the public.
 Persons requesting the index of marriage records must prepare a written request describing the record in detail.
 The requester must also attach a valid photo ID, and payment for the search fee per name queried.
 Enclose the application in a self-addressed stamped envelope and mail it to:

 Office of Vital Statistics